andrew henderson menu

 Montenegro, the cheapest place to live

-The capital and largest city of Montenegro is Podgorica.
-However, many people know the country for the charming towns of Budva and Kotor.
+Montenegro is a Balkan state in southeast Europe with a population of just under 630,000.
+The capital and largest city is Podgorica and many people visit the country for the charming towns of Budva and Kotor.

-The country is known for its Mediterranean climate, stunning beaches, and ancient fortresses.
-Most expats can live in Montenegro for €1200 per month.
+The country is known for its fine climate, stunning beaches and ancient fortresses.
+Most expats can live in Montenegro for around ā‚¬1200 per month.

-• Housing Costs: A one-bedroom apartment in the city centre can cost you nearly €500 in rent.
-You can expect to pay twice if you want a bigger apartment for a couple or a family.
-Prices also depend on the location.
-For example, Budva and Kotor property prices may be slightly higher than Herceg Novi.
+• Housing Costs: Renting a one-bedroom apartment in the city centre costs around ā‚¬600 per month.
+Expect to pay twice that if you want a bigger apartment for a couple or a family.Ā

 Cheapest Places to Live in South America